amata31/Analysis_highreshiftgalaxies/README.md

 The analysis combines observational data with theoretical modeling.
 In particular:

 * Spectral analysis tool for infared spectra
-* Special attention is given to **Lyman-α line modeling** modeled using analytical **Voigt functions** to obtain neutral hydrogen, critical for high-redshift studies
+* Special attention is given to **Lyman-α line modeling** to obtain neutral hydrogen, critical for high-redshift studies

 ---